JohnVspecialist/JohnVspecialist/README.md

 - Jailbreaking responsibly

-- DEFCON speaking as a panelist
+- DEFCON 33 speaker and panelist

 - Pushing the boundaries of AI & ML